 I also experimented with dictating into the current version of Scrivener for Windows, saving to Dropbox and then opening it on my Mac.

-If you’re looking for a serious productivity improvement as a writer, Dragon is the way to go.
+If you’re looking for a serious productivity improvement as a writer, dictation software is the way to go but the state of the art is in flux.